Back from injury, Thomas scores 25 as Celtics top Wizards - News 12 Now

+BOSTON (AP) — The Boston Celtics got a bit of revenge against the Washington Wizards and also took control of the second seed in the Eastern Conference playoff race.

-BOSTON (AP) — Isaiah Thomas scored 25 points after missing the previous two games with a bruised right knee, leading the Boston Celtics to a 110-102 victory over the Washington Wizards in another testy matchup Monday night between two of the top teams in the Eastern Conference.
+Isaiah Thomas scored 25 points after missing the previous two games with a bruised right knee, leading the Celtics to a 110-102 victory over the Wizards in another testy matchup Monday night between two of the top teams in the East.

+“We knew it was going to be one of those games,” Thomas said.
+“With that team it’s always going to be a physical game, always going to be trash talking and things like that.
+We’re basketball players.
+We love it.
+We love that type of environment, but we’ve got to be smart about the things we do and we did a good job tonight.”

 Avery Bradley added 20 points and nine rebounds for Boston, which moved 2½ games ahead of the Wizards for second place in the East.
 The Celtics trail first-place Cleveland by two games.